 Intended audience: Understanding of Git and GitLab basics is required.

-Take back to work: Mastery of GitLab CI and the ability to use GitLab to speed up release cycles and improve quality.
+Take back to work: Mastery of GitLab CI/CD and the ability to use GitLab to speed up release cycles and improve quality.

 - Architecture: GitLab, GitLab CI Multi Runner, ephemeral test environments.

 - Definitions: pipeline, stage, job, build, runner, environment, artifact, cache.

 - Configuring pipelines: minimum viable pipeline; bells and whistles.

 - Setting up runners: Adding and tagging different types of job runners.

 - Checking build status: build outcome indicators; build logs.